 Resources for Professionals

-Prenatal alcohol exposure is a leading preventable cause of birth defects and developmental disabilities.[1]
-In-utero alcohol exposure can cause a wide range of effects known as fetal alcohol spectrum disorders (FASD).
-FASD can include physical, mental, behavioral, and learning disabilities with lifelong implications.[2]
-Health care providers have an important role to play in preventing alcohol-exposed pregnancies and FASD.
-Providing screening, information, and support is equally as important during the preconception stage as it is during prenatal care in order to support planned, alcohol-free pregnancies.
+Prenatal alcohol exposure is a leading preventable cause of birth defects and developmental disabilities.
+[1] In-utero alcohol exposure can cause a wide range of effects known as fetal alcohol spectrum disorders (FASD).
+FASD can include physical, mental, behavioral, and learning disabilities with lifelong implications..[2]
+Professionals such as yourself have an important role of supporting those impacted by FASD, as well as preventing alcohol-exposed pregnancies and FASD by providing education and resources to those you serve.

 The American College of Obstetricians and Gynecologists (ACOG) Workgroup on FASD Prevention has created an eModule on FASD for providers that is eligible for two CME credits.
 Visit this website to access the eModule and other videos and tools from ACOG.